rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/install/operating-systems/index.md

       Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them
     ```
-    Now you have a container ready to run RSK!
+    Now you have a container ready to run Rootstock node!

 1. To run the container, execute one of the following commands: